 S #1 : SERVICE

 A dispensary is going to live and die based on whether it can attract and retain what we refer to as “new users” as clients.
-These individuals have no illicit source for their “pot” and have little or no knowledge of today’s cannabis and all the forms in takes like concentrates, oils in vaporizers, edibles, beverages, topicals, etc… They are coming into your store because they are curious, and they believe the safeguards put into place by the state and local governments will protect them.
-But make no mistake, they nervous, unsure of what is really waiting for them inside, what type of people they’ll encounter as employees or even fellow customers, hoping not to see their neighbor, boss or kids’ teachers.
+These individuals have no illicit source for their “pot” and have little or no knowledge of today’s cannabis and all the forms intakes like concentrates, oils in vaporizers, edibles, beverages, topicals, etc… They are coming into your store because they are curious, and they believe the safeguards put into place by the state and local governments will protect them.
+But make no mistake, they may be nervous, unsure of what is really waiting for them inside, what type of people they’ll encounter as employees or even fellow customers, hoping not to see their neighbor, boss or kids’ teachers.

 These potential clients need more than a quick checkout line and a smile, they may require a 20 minute tutorial in Indica versus Sativa, dosage guidelines, instructions on how a vape pen works, and lastly some reassurance that it’s safe to experiment with cannabis for medical or recreational use.